Rage (music genre): 2021–2023

-Later in 2021, thanks to TikTok, underground rapper Yeat started releasing a more chaotic and dark version of rage rap, noted for abundant use of bell samples, after multiple of his songs ("Sorry About That" and "Mad About That" among them) became popular on the platform.
+That same year, due to TikTok, Yeat started releasing a more chaotic and dark version of rage rap, noted for abundant use of bell samples, after multiple of his songs ("Sorry Bout That" and "Mad Bout That" among them) became popular on the platform.
 After becoming popular on TikTok, Yeat's music was noticed by the likes of Lil Yachty and Drake.
 After that, Yeat went on to release two rage albums in 2021 and 2022, titled Up 2 Me and 2 Alive, showcasing his signature darker rage sound.

 Although rage has been referred to as "formulaic" and been deemed a "probable dead-end subgenre" by some critics, many lesser-known rappers emerged, using rage in their music, sometimes in experimental fashion, among them artists like Yung Fazo, SSGKobe, Ken Carson, TyFontaine, Snot, Cochise, KayCyy, Ka$hdami, and others.
 KayCyy performed his rage-influenced "Okay" single to a mere chiptune-influenced synth loop, disregarding trap beat altogether.
 Matt Ox, an experimental rapper, has also been described as a "rager" for releasing rage tracks such as "Live It Up".
-Rapper KanKan's RR album from the late 2021 has been described as heavily influenced by the rage sound, Yung Kayo, Young Thug's protege, was noted for mixing rage with hyperpop and pluggnb, along with other influences, on his 2022 Dftk album.
+Rapper KanKan's 2021 album RR has been described as heavily influenced by the rage sound, Yung Kayo, Young Thug's protégé, was noted for mixing rage with hyperpop and pluggnb, along with other influences, on his 2022 DFTK album.

+2024–present: Evolution

+Rage further evolved into a more extreme and experimental sound; examples of artists who showcased this were OsamaSon (bottom left), Che (upper left), Nettspend (bottom right), and Nine Vicious (upper right).